/api/transactions/locker/download

 Downloaded Coin Files

-Downloaded coins are saved to the active wallet's Import/ folder with the following filename format:
+Downloaded coins are automatically graded and saved to the appropriate folder (Bank, Fracked, or Counterfeit) based on POWN results.
+Files use the following filename format:

 {value} CloudCoin #{serial} '{pown_string}'.bin